jbrodriguez/reactorx/README.md

 ```

 ## Installation
-`reactorx` is built on top of [js-csp] (https://github.com/ubolonton/js-csp), so make sure to install it.
+`reactorx` is built on top of [js-csp] (https://github.com/ubolonton/js-csp), which is included in the distribution, but you need to install [regenerator](https://facebook.github.io/regenerator/) anyway.

+This is because Safari (most notably) doesn't support generators/yield/etc., so we need to bake the support in.

 ```
-npm install --save reactorx js-csp
+npm install --save reactorx regenerator
 ```

 ## API
-`reactorx` is designed with ES6 in mind.
-As such, use a transpiler as appropriate.
+Although `reactorx` is designed with ES6 in mind, and as such, a transpiler is required, it's compatible with es5.

 The examples contained in the repo provide a hot-reloadable dev environment based on Webpack and Babel 6.